Skip to Main Content

 Secondary reference (source within a source)

 You must make it clear that you are citing a work that has been cited by another.
-The reference list entry should show the source you have actually read so, like the example below, you would provide the details for Costello in the bibliography, not Zukofsky.
+The reference list entry should show the source you have actually read, so like the example below you would provide the details for Costello in the bibliography, not Zukofsky.

 First footnote

-9. Louis Zukofsky, “Sincerity and Objectification,” Poetry 37 (February 1931): 269, quoted in Bonnie Costello, Marianne Moore: Imaginary Possessions (Cambridge, MA: Harvard University Press, 1981), 78.
+9. Louis Zukofsky, “Sincerity and Objectification,” Poetry 37 (February 1931): 269, quoted in Bonnie Costello, Marianne Moore: Imaginary Possessions (Harvard University Press, 1981), 78.

 Subsequent footnotes